Cookeville

 Cost Of Living

-The cost of living index in Cookeville is lower than the national average, making it an affordable place to live.
-Housing costs, groceries, and transportation expenses are relatively reasonable compared to other cities in the United States.
+The cost of living index in Cookeville is slightly below the national average, making it an affordable place to live.
+Housing costs, groceries, and healthcare are relatively more affordable compared to other parts of the country.

 Other